web analytics

 • Ensure the availability of all tournament reports.

 You will not see referees carry out their duty on the court.
 They are more of a backend force.
-Referees will only show face if any special issues are happening.
+Referees will only show faces if any special issues are happening.
 If the umpire raises any conflict or issues, the referee will exist and try to solve them.
-The decision that makes by the referees are generally final.
+The decisions made by the referees are generally final.

 badminton officials on court